Scrambled Linear Pseudorandom Number Generators: Equidistribution

-The \texttt{*} and \texttt{**} scramblers cannot alter the equidistribution of a linear engine,\footnote{More precisely, they cannot alter the equidistribution of the full output: if we start to consider the equidistribution of a subset of output bits (e.g., the highest bit) this is not longer true.} as they just remap sequences bijectively.
+The \texttt{*} and \texttt{**} scramblers cannot alter the equidistribution of the full output of a linear engine as they just remap sequences bijectively (however, note that if we start to consider the equidistribution of a subset of output bits this is no longer true).
 Thus, all our generators using such scramblers are $k$-dimensionally equidistributed (i.e., in the maximum dimension).

 We are left with proving equidistribution results for our generators based on the \texttt{+} scrambler and on the \texttt{++} scrambler.
-For $d$-dimensionally equidistributed linear engines which update cyclically a single position, adding two consecutive outputs can be easily proven to provide a $(d-1)$-dimensionally equidistributed generator.
-However, as we already noticed our linear engines update more than one position at time: we thus proceed to develop a general technique, which can be seen as an extension of the standard technique to prove equidistribution of a purely linear generator.
+For $d$-dimensionally equidistributed linear engines that update cyclically a single position, adding two consecutive outputs can be easily proven to provide a $(d-1)$-dimensionally equidistributed generator.
+However, as we already noticed our linear engines update more than one position at a time: we thus proceed to develop a general technique, which can be seen as an extension of the standard technique to prove equidistribution of a purely linear generator, and will be used in the following sections.

-Throughout this section subtraction between words of state will happen in $\Z/2^w\Z$, whereas $+$ will continue to denote sum in $(\Z/2\Z)^w$.
-There is no need for a subtraction symbol in $(\Z/2\Z)^w$, and by arranging our few equations with operations in $\Z/2^w\Z$ so that sums in are never necessary we avoid to introduce additional notation.
-The reader must only be aware of that fact that in general $(x+y)-y\neq x$.
+Note that since we have to mix operations from two algebraic structures, throughout this section the symbols $+$ and $-$ will denote operations in $\Z/2^w\Z$, whereas $\oplus$ will denote sum in $(\Z/2\Z)^w$.